-> Well, if the Answer is yes, then you are exactly where you should be.
-Today we will be bulldozing the issue of Laptop Sound Not Working and by the end of the recommended fixes in this blog.
-The peace will return to you and your sound-thirsty ears will relieve of the torture that they have subjected to until now.
+Well, if the Answer is yes, then you are exactly where you should be.
+Today we will be bulldozing the issue of No Sound on Laptop and by the end of the recommended fixes in this blog.
+The peace will return to you, and your sound-thirsty ears will relieve of the torture that they have subjected to until now.

-> How to Fix Laptop Sound Not Working
+How to Fix Laptop Sound Not Working

-> This error can be due to several reasons including drivers issue related to your laptop, Sound Card or cable issue, etc. Now let’s attack and conquer every issue.
+This error can be due to several reasons including drivers issue related to your laptop, Sound Card or cable issue, etc. Now let’s attack and conquer every problem.

-> Method 1: Sound Card Issue
+Method 1: Sound Card Issue

 This issue is a commonly experienced problem that leads to the laptop Audio Not Working ambiguity.
 The sound card is an internal card that is fitted in the motherboard of your system and is responsible for the transmission of input/output sound signal to and from the computer related to the various programs running on your system.